Rishabh-Baloni/cf_ai_chat_memory_bot/README.md

 # cf_ai_chat_memory_bot

-An AI-powered chat application built on Cloudflare Workers that demonstrates core architecture patterns Cloudflare looks for: Worker structure, Durable Object coordination, stateful memory, chat flow handling, prompt assembly, and a clean frontend/backend organization.
+An AI-powered chat application built on Cloudflare Workers demonstrating core architecture patterns: Worker structure, Durable Object coordination, stateful memory, chat flow handling, prompt assembly, and a clean frontend/backend organization.

-This project defaults to a 100% free mode using a small client-side LLM in the browser.
-It also includes wiring to switch to Workers AI later without large code changes.
+By default it runs in a free mode using a small client-side LLM in the browser, and it includes wiring to switch to Workers AI later without large code changes.

 ## Highlights
 - Worker routes: `/api/chat`, `/api/clear`, `/api/state`, plus static asset serving.